madebits/madebits.github.io/r/nodejs-grunner.md

         .pipe(gulp.dest(...));
     });
   ```
-* `g.rm(dirOrFile)` - (synchronous) will delete `dirOrFile` completely if it exists or do nothing if it does not exist.
+* `g.rm(dirOrFile)` - (synchronous) will delete `dirOrFile` completely if it exists or do nothing if it does not exist (`dirOrFile` can also be an array of strings).
 This function retries internally several times on folders to avoid possible timing issues before giving up.